acoustep/entrust-gui/README.md

 *This package is in very early development - breaking changes are imminent*

-Entrust GUI is a Admin Interface for the Laravel Package Entrust.

-Entrust GUI's goal is to make administration of users, roles and permissions easier for the [Entrust](https://github.com/Zizaco/entrust) package.
+Entrust GUI is a Admin Interface that makes the administration of users, roles and permissions easier for the [Entrust](https://github.com/Zizaco/entrust) package.

 This package is currently not for handling authentication, authorisation or registration of users.